juangota/urbanoc/README.md

 6. List or Edit available authors: http://localhost:8000/authors/
 7. List or Edit available authors: http://localhost:8000/ocurrence_locations/

-Anonymous users may see urban ocurrences
+Anonymous users may see urban ocurrences.
-Only authenticated users may create or edit ocurrences Only admins may set the status of the ocurrence
+Only authenticated users may create or edit ocurrences.
+Only admins may set the status of the ocurrence.